 And here’s the clever part: the company provides the platform, certified by stringent FCA regulations, and also the tech expertise and licensing.
 The smart aspect is the platform can be incorporated with the clients’ own website, although the ‘powered by ShareIn’ branding is a ringing endorsement for captive organisations and investors.

-Chartered accountant, Jude Cook, started the business with co-founder and CTO, Andrew Pickett, in 2012, believing in the great potential for businesses to raise capital through private investors as an alternative to conventional borrowing.
+Chartered accountant, Jude Cook, CEO, started the business with co-founder and CTO, Andrew Pickett, in 2012, believing in the great potential for businesses to raise capital through private investors as an alternative to conventional borrowing.

 Find out more on the ShareIn website